 Less than 1% of the global population owns 80% of the world's land.
 Even in the supposedly more egalitarian United States, economic disparity is extreme and constantly growing more extreme.
 Twenty years ago the average CEO salary was 35 times that of the average production worker; today it's 120 times as much.
 Twenty years ago the richest half-percent of the American population owned 14% of the total private wealth; they now own 30% of it.
 But such figures do not convey the full extent of this elite's power.
 The "wealth" of the lower and middle classes is almost entirely devoted to covering their day-to-day expenses, leaving little or nothing for investment at any significant, socially empowering level.
 A magnate who owns as little as five or ten percent of a corporation will usually be able to control it (due to the apathy of the unorganized mass of small stockholders), thus wielding as much power as if he owned the whole thing.
-And it only takes a few major corporations (whose directorates are closely interlinked with each other figures in Chinese landscape paintings, just to gaze into the immensity, realizing that all our doings and sayings are just ripples on the surface of a vast, unfathomable universe.
+And it only takes a few major corporations (whose directorates are closely interlinked with each other and with upper government bureaucracies) to buy out, wipe out or marginalize smaller independent competitors and effectively control the key politicians and media.